saudeluisb/expo-app-boilerplate/README.md

 # Welcome to jack's Expo React Native free boilerplate 👋

-This is an [Expo](https://expo.dev) template project with Superwall libraries ready to use and a simple onboarding sequence for first time users.
+This is an [Expo](https://expo.dev) template project with a Strava-connected onboarding flow and a simple editor experience tailored for showcasing your runs.

 This free boilerplate is sponsored by [post bridge](https://post-bridge.com) - a super simple and affordable social media scheduling tool for small teams and founders.